JackSzwergold/Writing/memories/My Nephew’s Portrait.md

 “Don’t worry!” he said as the dog barked and lunged at his own son.
 “The dog won’t hurt him.
 Look at him,” he said referring to my nephew, “The kid’s tough!”

-Suddenly—in the middle of this all—the dog wavered to the side a bit and almost knocked over his 35mm camera.
+Suddenly — in the middle of this all — the dog wavered to the side a bit and almost knocked over his 35mm camera.
 “Whoa!
 Whoa!” he said as he jumped to protect his camera.
 “Enough already,” he said as he prodded his brother to pull the dog away.

 With that, he adjusted the camera and tripod, put his hand on his son’s head to get him to look straight at the camera and finally took a portrait of his son.
 All the while the dog was still focused on my nephew and barking at him in the background.

 I went to leave the apartment and my sister said I was welcome to come and have dinner with them shortly when it was ready.
 I said, “Okay…” and walked out the door, closed the door, walked down the hallway and headed back to my parent’s apartment.

-***

-*My Nephew’s Portrait (c) Copyright by Jack Szwergold; written on March 31, 2018.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*